contact-nat/restlet-sites/modules/com.restlet/tech-doc/cloud/guide/05_store/04_wrappers/04_github.md

 # Introduction

-APISpark features a Wrapper File Store for GitHub repositories.
+Restlet Cloud features a Wrapper File Store for GitHub repositories.
 The GitHub Wrapper lets you expose files stored in a GitHub repository through a web API.

 ![GitHub to wrapper](images/github-to-wrapper.jpg "GitHub to wrapper")

 # Create a GitHub Wrapper

-To know how to create a GitHub wrapper step by step, jump to our [GitHub tutorial](/technical-resources/apispark/tutorials/github "GitHub tutorial").
+To know how to create a GitHub wrapper step by step, jump to our [GitHub tutorial](/tutorials/github "GitHub tutorial").

 # <a class="anchor" name="personal-access-tokens"></a>Use GitHub Personal Access Tokens